Yanomami women: Wedding and marriage traditions

 In Yanomami society, marriage ceremonies are almost non-existent and are not celebrated in any way.
 Marriage is a social dynamic within villages, and they are usually driven by political opportunity by men who are seeking alliances with other men from different villages.
 Polygamous marriages are common, meaning husbands can have many wives.
 The demand for women outweighs the actual population of the Yanomami women because of the growing practice of polygamy.
 A girl can be promised to a man at an age as young as five or six, however cannot officially be married off until after her first menstrual period.
 This is considered a marriageable age.

-After a Yanomami girl receives her first menstrual period, she is literally handed off by one of her parents to another man, usually a relative.
+After a Yanomami girl has her first menstrual period, she is literally handed off by one of her parents to another man, usually a relative.
 Cross-cousin marriages, which are marriages between the girl and the son of a maternal uncle or paternal aunt, are the most common form of marriage.
 Most prefer to marry within the same community, for fear of violent breakouts between different communities.
-The female goes to live with her spouse, and must perform the chores and duties she previously did for her mother.
+The girl goes to live with her spouse, and must perform the chores and duties she previously did for her mother.

 Violence and abuse between couples in Yanomami culture is very common, and if a woman feels she can no longer bear to live with her husband, she may flee to live with her brothers.

 Polygamy is commonly practiced in Yanomami culture.
 The elder wife in a marriage usually has precedence over the others, and can act as a boss or a superior over the other wives.
 She usually no longer has sexual relations with her husband, however she can give the most unpleasant chores to the wife she chooses.
 The husband is not supposed to show favorites, due to jealousy between the wives.

 Violence

-The Yanomami people have a history of acting extremely violently not only towards other tribes, but towards one another.
+The Yanomami people have a history of acting extremely violently not only towards other ethnic groups, but towards one another.
 Men generally initiate this violence, and women are often victims of physical abuse and anger.
-Inter-village warfare is common, but does not too commonly affect women.
-When Yanomami tribes fight and raid nearby tribes, women are often raped, beaten, and brought back to their shabono to be kept in their tribe.
-During the raids, Yanomami men capture and bring back the other women in hopes of marrying them.
+When Yanomami warriors fight and raid nearby communities, women are often raped, beaten, and brought back to their captors' shabono to be kept as prisoners.
 Although capturing women is not the focus for these raids, it is seen as a secondary benefit.
 Wives are beaten on a regular basis, so as to keep them docile and faithful to their husbands.
 Sexual jealousy causes a majority of the violence.

 Women are beaten with clubs, sticks, machetes, and other blunt or sharp objects.
 Burning with a branding stick occurs often, and symbolizes a male's strength or dominance over his wife.